tkent198/hydraulic_wetro/README.md

 ### Wetropolis: testing the "infinite reservoir" for buffer capacity

 #### Summary
-Starting from 'entire system v2' above, these simulations introduce two new steps: (i) using the same simulated random rainfall for repeated experiments; and (ii) exploiting the identical rainfall time series to test whether the reservoir has enough storage capacity to buffer the flood peak.
+Starting from 'entire system v2' above, these simulations introduce two new steps: (i) using the same simulated random rainfall for repeated experiments; and (ii) exploiting the identical rainfall time series to test whether the reservoir has enough storage capacity to buffer the flood peak(s).
 This is achieved simply by setting Qres(t) = 0 for all t; this means that the reservoir level rises indefinitely -- the "infinite reservoir" -- due to zero outflow into the river channel and canal at s_res.

 The following two figures are snapshots at t=1000 (i.e., the end of the simulation) from the Wetropolis dashboard: the first is a standard run (''entire system v2') with 100 days' rainfall data saved as ```MATLAB/raindata/rain#3_tmax=1000.mat```; the second uses the same rainfall data but with Qres(t) = 0 for all t.